xraypy/xraylarch/doc/tutorial/procedures.rst

 3. Third, variable declared at the top-level in the same module in which the procedure is  defined.

-4. Finaly, By going through the list of other search groups.
+4. Finaly, by going through the list of other search groups, including all the groups in `_sys.core_groups`, and probably several others brought in from some plug-in.

 In principle, you can alter some of these variables in the `_sys` group.
 This is a really bad idea, and you should avoid doing it at all costs.